-David W. Kalish, Senior Vice President, Finance, has overall responsibility for implementation and enforcement of our internal controls, performs oversight and guidance in connection with our annual audit and our quarterly reports, performs oversight and guidance related to tax matters, including REIT compliance, is involved in banking relationships, is a participant in our disclosure control and procedures committee and participates in the preparation and review of our press release and our disclosures under the Exchange Act.
+David W. Kalish, Senior Vice President, Finance, has overall responsibility for implementation and enforcement of our internal controls, performs oversight and guidance in connection with our annual audit and our quarterly reports, performs oversight and guidance related to tax matters, including REIT compliance, is involved in banking relationships, is a member of our investment and disclosure control and procedures committees and participates in the preparation and review of our press releases and our disclosures under the Exchange Act.